 The MIND Diet:

-Rush University has produced recent evidence linking the Mind diet to reduced risk of developing Alzheimer’s disease.
+Rush University Medical Center has produced recent evidence linking the MIND diet to reduced risk of developing Alzheimer’s disease.
+MIND stands for Mediterranean-DASH for Neurodegenerative Delay, combining aspects of both the previous diets and focusing on foods that are good for the brain.
 This diet includes:

 - A rich regimen of green leafy and other vegetables (at least once a day)

-- Nuts and berries at least once a day, and whole grains three times a day
+- Nuts and berries at least once a day, and three servings of whole grains per day

 - Fish (once a week) and poultry (twice a week)